020monkey/LARRYCHATTER/README.md

 Also note down the Handle/Username of your Twitter Account.
 - A Dropbox Account. (**Again please use a dedicated account!
 Do NOT use your personal one!**)
 Generate an API Token.
 (Again not gon' explain how, pretty easy to figure it out)
-- A Machine with a Linux VM and a Windows 7/8/10 VM OR two separate machines
+- A Linux VM and a Windows 7/8/10 VM with Python3 installed on both the machines

 ## Guide:
 1. Install the required Python dependencies on both machines.